arvind6599/PredatorPreyWebsite/README.md

-# Nerfies
+# Hunting for Insights: Investigating Complex Predator-Prey Dynamics through Simulated Vision and Reinforcement Learning.

-This is the repository that contains source code for the [Hunting for Insights website](https://nerfies.github.io).
+This is the repository that contains source code for the [Hunting for Insights website](https://arvind6599.github.io/PredatorPreyWebsite/).

 # Website License